Information and Guidelines Governing Applications for Spring 2021

 - Physical and biological sciences, engineering and mathematics

-- A student may receive only one Schultz-Werth Award during his/her college career at South Dakota State University.
+- A student may receive only one Schultz-Werth Award during his/her college career at SDSU.

-- A candidate for the award shall be enrolled as a senior undergraduate student (90+ semester credit hours) during spring semester 2018 at South Dakota State University and not yet earned a baccalaureate degree.
+- A candidate for the award shall be enrolled as a senior undergraduate student (90+ semester credit hours) during spring semester 2021 at SDSU and not yet earned a baccalaureate degree.
+Students who will be graduating in Spring 2022 or beyond are not eligible to apply this year.
 The Fishback Honors College will verify enrollment status with the Records Office.

 - Biographical Data